roggervalf/react-seat-picker/README.md

 ## About

-This is a fork of [react-seatmap](https://www.npmjs.com/package/react-seatmap) whithout dependencies and some extra properties.
+This is a fork of [react-seatmap](https://www.npmjs.com/package/react-seatmap) without dependencies and some extra properties.

 ## Install